 Use Instagram and YouTube to gather a portfolio of your creative work.
 If you have an artistic bent, whether it be drawing, photography, sculpture, music, or moviemaking, pulling together your best pieces or clips online can be a fantastic way to showcase your talents.
 Most schools use Slideroom on the Common Application for the submission of official portfolios, but using these alternative tools can highlight a hobby or additional works of art that you would like admissions officers to see.

 Put together a personal website.
-It is fairly simple to put together a website quickly and inexpensively by using popular service providers such as Wix or Squarespace.
+It is fairly simple to put together a website quickly and inexpensively by using popular service providers such as Wix, Squarespace, or Google Sites.
 A personal site can be used as a one-stop shop to display a range of student activities, such as job experience, volunteer work, visual art portfolios, music or video clips, and creative writing.